Hkattelu/Hkattelu.github.io/_posts/2015-12-28-first-blog-post.markdown

 but I really like the way it came out.

-Anyways, as of now i'm working on implementing a Minimal perfect hashmap, a hungarian algorithm, and an HTML parser in java.
-You can check them out on my github but I've run into some roadblocks so it might take a while before any of them are actually done.
+Anyways, as of now i'm working on implementing a Minimal perfect hashmap, and the hungarian algorithm in java.
+You can check them out on my github but
+I've run into some roadblocks so it might take a while before any of them are actually done.